VTQuantMethodsEEB/Kandel_QMEE/README.md

 <p> #Week 2 Assignment
 <p> CODE : Week2_Kandel_QMEE
 <p> DATA: project_data.csv

 Here, I practiced tidying the format of my data.
 I used group_by to take a mean of ET across seasons and also used mutate function to create an additional column to calculate ET from LE.

 #The end!

+<p> #Week 3 Assignment
+<p> CODE: Week3_Bibek_Kandel
+<p> DATA: project_data.csv

+This week, I tried to answer some of the fundamental questions about land-water-atmosphere water flux dynamics through data visualization using ggplot in R. These visualizations should help understand the preliminary relationships among flux and their drivers at various temporal scales.

+#The end!